 Condensation is a natural phenomenon.
 The amount of condensation will vary with climate conditions, particularly the relative humidity.
-Condensation occurs because there is water vapor present in the air.
+Condensation occurs because there is water vapor present in the air, which each of us adds to by breathing, bathing or cooking.
+The water vapor usually collects on the coolest surfaces.
 When the temperature reaches the "dew point" the water vapor in the air condenses and changes to a liquid form.

-Proper ventilation or the use of a dehumidifier (customer supplied) will assist in controlling the condensation.
-Suggestions to eliminate warm moist air:
+Proper ventilation and, if needed, the use of a dehumidifier (customer supplied) will assist in controlling the condensation.
+Many RV and marine dealers carry small dehumidifiers sized for recreation vehicle use.
+Other suggestions are:

-☐ Crack open windows and roof vents to allow warm moist air to escape.

-- □ Open the bath roof vent (if so equipped) approximately 1⁄2" when showering. □ Use the range hood fan (if so equipped) when cooking or washing dishes. - ☐ Avoid hanging wet towels (or clothes) inside the recreation vehicle to dry. - ☐ If found in cabinets or closets, open the doors slightly to provide ventilation.
+tor 1 recreation vehicle use.
+Other suggestions are: Crack open windows and roof vents to allow warm moist air to escape.
+When taking a shower open the bath roof vent (if so equipped) approximately $\frac{1}{2}$ allowing the moisture to escape.
+Use the range hood fan (if so equipped) when cooking or washing dishes.
+Avoid hanging wet towels (or clothes) inside the recreation vehicle to dry.
+If condensation is found in cabinets or closets, open those doors slightly to equalize the temperature and provide ventilation.